ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 .bottomnote[https://fosssustainability.com/aspects/]

 ???
-Listening to people talk about sustainability, I'm often struck by how siloed the conversations are.
+Listening sustainability conversations, I'm struck by how siloed they are.
 Each participant is coming in with their own needs and their own vocabulary, and it's often hard to find efficient ways to translate one aspect's needs to the vocabulary or taxonomy some other aspect needs.

 ---
 template: logorb